 Java 11 was the first Long-Term-Support release and featured 17 JEPs.

-The most notable changes involved the addition of HTTPClient, Flight Recorder, experimental low-pause garbage collector(ZGC), and an experimental no-op garbage collector(Epsilon).
+The most notable changes involved the addition of HTTPClient, Flight Recorder, an experimental low-pause garbage collector(ZGC), and an experimental no-op garbage collector(Epsilon).
 Additionally, Java EE and CORBA modules got removed, and Nashorn deprecated.

 We also got a tiny addition to Optional API: isEmpty(), which is the opposite of isPresent().